sowcow/make-parallel-text/README.md

 ## Input preparation

-Ideally input files should be aligned early as mentioned above.
+Ideally, input files should be aligned early as mentioned above.
 So for example files I removed all introduction content and therefore other Gutenberg Project references too since the text is altered.

 Other than that, general use case is to convert .epub into .txt with calibre software by it's `ebook-convert abc.epub left.txt`.